Dev-Pachon/Dev-Pachon/README.md

 ♦ Callme: ***He/His*** or ***TeamWorker***<br>
 <!--
-♦ I’m currently Developing a Calculator with some stages of upgrade<br>
+♦ I’m currently Developing two web applications for E-commerce<br>
 -->
 ♦ I’m currently learning about **Web Development**<br>
 ♦ I’m looking to collaborate with any **project**<br>